teo-orthlieb/teo-orthlieb.github.io/content/blog/pitch_assignment/index.md

 ## The stable marriage problem
 So we want to assign students to projects based on their preferences and such that the game ideas are sufficiently staffed to be made into a prototype.
 If we take a look at the existing problems related to what we're doing we find that this kind of pairing problem has been heavily studied already!
-As an introduction to the field, we find the [stable marriage problem](https://en.wikipedia.org/wiki/Stable_marriage_problem) (sorry for the heteronormativiy):
+As an introduction to the field, we find the [stable marriage problem](https://en.wikipedia.org/wiki/Stable_marriage_problem) (sorry for the heteronormativity):
-> Given `n` men and `n` women, where each person has ranked all members of the opposite sex in order of preference, marry the men and women together such that no 2 person prefer each other to their partner.
+> Given `n` men and `n` women, where each person has ranked all members of the opposite sex in order of preference, marry the men and women together such that no 2 person prefer each other to their partner (the marriages are stable).

 And associated to this problem, we are handed down the simple yet remarkably effective Gale-Shapley algorithm, that goes like this: